The Right Sequence - Why Enterprise Transformation Fails Without It

 You do not decorate a building before it is framed.
 You do not wire it before the walls are stable.

-When regulation changes.When data must move.When AI must be governed.When a vendor shifts direction.
+The difference shows under pressure: when regulation changes, when data must move, when AI must be governed, and when a vendor shifts direction.
 That is when sequence becomes visible.

 The iKnow+ Enterprise Transformation Framework™